 So you know what to do, right?
-Get your website SSL certified so there are less browser warnings and better user trust in the picture.
+Get your website SSL certified with cheap Wildcard SSL so there are less browser warnings and better user trust in the picture.

 We’ve already referenced SEO-friendly URLs are ones that focus on user experience.
 This point, however, deserves a separate mention– thanks to how important it is.